kaze-no-manga/database/README.md

 ```
 ┌─────────────┐    ┌─────────────────┐    ┌─────────────┐
-│   AppSync   │    │   This Package  │    │   Aurora    │
+│   Backend   │    │   This Package  │    │   Aurora    │
-│  (GraphQL)  │────│   (Schema)      │────│ Serverless  │
+│  (AppSync)  │────│   (Schema)      │────│ Serverless  │
 └─────────────┘    └─────────────────┘    └─────────────┘
 ```

-This package provides the schema layer between AppSync GraphQL API and Aurora Serverless database, ensuring type safety and consistency across the entire stack.
+This package provides the database layer.
+The backend package imports the schema and creates the GraphQL API.

 ## License